 Picture this scene.

 Team India is up against Sri Lanka in the World Cup finals.
 It’s the final over with a few runs to go.
 The batsmen step up - It’s none other than Captain Cool himself.
 He looks towards the bright lights, the over-pouring stands, the scores of fans chanting his name.
 He looks to the bowler, a fierce rival with eyes on the wicket.
-He looks at his off-strike batsman: a younger teammate with eyes full of hope and prayer.
+He looks at his off-strike batsman: a dynamic player with eyes full of hope and prayer.
 The bowler starts his run-up, the deafening roar of the crowd now changes to a suspenseful silence.
 The bowler bowls, the batsman lifts up his arms and drives the shot with a thunderous strike straight past the stands for a six.
 The crowd erupts in a sea of jubilation and chaos.
 India wins the World Cup!

 If you could feel even the slightest bit of elation from reading that excerpt, imagine what it would have felt like to be an Indian cricket fan on that fateful day in Wankhede Stadium, Mumbai.

 Cricket in India is not just a sport, it’s a heartfelt, universal emotion.
 It’s a religion followed by some of the most hardcore worshippers you’ll ever see.
 We don’t just play or watch cricket, we live and breathe it.
 The undying passion of the game exudes from our very childhood, right up until old age.
 Cricket is a game that ties our society together in the most unexpected yet relatable way possible.
 Every Indian can agree that cricket is an incredibly important part of our daily lives, even if you’re not a die-hard fan.